earl-placido/schedule-me-app/Docs/retrospective.md

 ## Steps to take

 - Setup a "stand-up" channel in Slack.
-Our Trello can be hard to navigate and is a lot of information to take in.
+  - Our Trello can be hard to navigate and is a lot of information to take in.
 Having it in Slack gives us a quick point of viewing and since a lot of our discussion already happens on Slack, a place to quickly discuss and address blockers.
+- Make smaller pull requests.
+  -  Smaller PRs make it easier to review and understand code, which can help acquaint everyone to different areas of the code base.
+Smaller PRs also update everyone sooner on the work that is being done.
+- Continue asking for help and collaborating.